The Privacy, Data Protection and Cybersecurity Law Review: Malaysia

 The PDPA does not define 'consent'; nor does it prescribe any formalities in terms of the consent.
 However, the Personal Data Protection Regulations 2013 (the Regulations) provide that the consent obtained must be recorded and maintained properly by the data user.
 The Regulations further provide that the Commissioner or an inspection officer may require production of the record of consent.
 It places the burden of proof for consent squarely on the data user.

-Some classes of data users may also refer to the codes of practice issued by the Commissioner for the respective classes of data users on this topic.
-For example, the Personal Data Protection Code of Practice for the Utilities Sector (Electricity) provides examples of consent, whether express or implied, that must be recorded or maintained by the data user which includes:
+Some classes of data users may also refer to the codes of practice issued by the Commissioner for the respective classes of data users on this topic and it is noteworthy that the requirements vary depending on the Code of Practice.
+For example, the Personal Data Protection Code of Practice for the Utilities Sector (Electricity) Version 2.0 provides examples of consent, whether express or implied, that must be recorded or maintained by the data user which includes:

 - signatures, or a clickable box indicating consent;